 • Home |

-There are many rifle cartridges you can select if you want to pick up a lever gun, but two of the most popular are the 30-30 Winchester and the 45-70 Government.
+There are many rifle cartridges you can select if you want to pick up a lever gun.
+Two of the most popular are the 30-30 Winchester and the 45-70 Government.

-Although you can’t go wrong with either cartridge, in this article we will analyze the advantages and disadvantages both so that you can make the best decision on your next lever action hunting rifle this coming season.
+In this article, we will analyze the rounds’ relative advantages and disadvantages so you can make the best decision on your next lever-action hunting rifle.

-The primary difference between 45-70 vs 30-30 is that the 30-30 Win cartridge fires a 0.308” diameter bullet while the 45-70 Govt fires a 0.458” diameter bullet.
-Both cartridges can be used on medium sized game like whitetail, feral hogs, or black bear, but the 45-70 can take on big game animals like brown bear, North American bison, and moose.
+The primary difference between 45-70 vs. 30-30 is that the 30-30 Win cartridge fires a 0.308” diameter bullet while the 45-70 Govt fires a 0.458” diameter bullet.
+Both cartridges can be used on medium game like whitetail, hogs, or black bear, but the 45-70 can take on big game animals like brown bear, bison, and moose.

 Cartridge Specs

-When comparing two rifle cartridges, it’s a good idea to analyze the cartridge specs to gain more knowledge of each.
+When comparing two rifle cartridges, it’s a good idea to gain more knowledge of each by analyzing the cartridges’ specs.

 45-70 vs 30-30 dimension chart